-People who are not proficient in English often earn lower incomes and may not understand that they can qualify for the EITC and the CTC.
+People with limited English proficiency often earn lower incomes and may not realize that they can qualify for the EITC and the CTC.
 Conducting outreach only in English will miss eligible families.
 It is especially important for outreach messages to emphasize that immigrants who are legally authorized to work and have Social Security numbers (SSNs) may be eligible for the EITC, and that families may qualify for the CTC even if all family members do not yet have SSNs.

 - Newcomers Clubs